crrice/vali/README.md

 # Váli
-A simple javascript object validation library.
+A simple javascript object validation library with kickass typescript integration.

 # Install

 `npm install @crrice/vali`

-Note that this package depends on newer ECMAScript features such as `Array.prototype.every`, `Array.prototype.some`, `Object.prototype.entries`, and property descriptors.
-Make sure that these are polyfilled if you intend to use this package in an older runtime.
+Note that this package requires an ECMAScript 6 compatible runtime to work.
+It should work on all up-to-date browsers, but will require polyfills for older runtimes.

 # Usage